(All fields required)

 Please enter your name.

-After a two-year residency in pediatrics at Children’s Hospital Boston, Rothenberg did a combined fellowship in allergy/immunology and hematology there.
-During this fellowship, Rothenberg did postdoctorate training in the genetics laboratory of Dr. Philip Leder at Harvard Medical School, where he cloned the eotaxin chemokine.
-After being faculty of Harvard Medical School for one year, he came to the University of Cincinnati and Cincinnati Children's, where he has helped build a top program in research and sees patients suffering from allergic and immunological diseases from around the world as part of the Cincinnati Center for Eosinophilic Disorders, which he directs.
+Rothenberg graduated summa cum laude with highest honors in chemistry and biochemistry from Brandeis University.
+He then completed the MD/PhD program at Harvard Medical School under Dr. Frank Austen, conducting studies on eosinophil hematopoiesis, and he developed the first culture system for human eosinophils.
+After completing residency at Children’s Hospital, Boston, Rothenberg completed a fellowship in allergy/immunology and hematology at Children’s Hospital.
+Rothenberg did post-doctorate training with Dr. Philip Leder, Harvard Medical School, where he cloned the eotaxin chemokine.
+After being faculty at Harvard Medical School for one year, he came to the University of Cincinnati and Cincinnati Children's, where he has helped build a top program in research and sees patients suffering from allergic and immunologic diseases from around the world as part of the CCED.
+His division is a leader in allergy and immunology.

 Julie Caldwell, PhDResearch Associate